Updated Sept. 2, 2021

 Communication from the District

-If you are not receiving emails from the district, you will need to email ChrisLynch at email@example.com to make sure your correct information is on file in the parent portal.
-More information on School Messenger can be found on the district website.
+Stillwater Central School District sends email notifications about COVID-19 cases and other important information, as well as messages about school news and events, through SchoolMessenger.
+If you are not receiving emails from the district, please email Chris Lynch at firstname.lastname@example.org to make sure your correct information is on file in the Parent Portal.
+More information on SchoolMessenger can be found on this website.

 Important news is regularly posted to this website’s homepage.
 Please visit often to stay informed.

 Community transmission rates of low, moderate, substantial and high can be found here on the Saratoga County COVID-19 data tracker.